 - Pick a ceremony site with ample portrait locations nearby to limit travel

 - Make it personal or meaningful if possible

 - Consider the visual environment and opt for one where you don’t need to alter it too much

 - Plan for much of the event to be outdoors where the virus can’t spread as easily

 How Can We Celebrate?

-While you can’t likely have a full reception yet, restaurants in NYC are operating at a 25% capacity and many have outdoor space.
+While you can’t likely have a full reception yet, restaurants in NYC are operating at reduced capacity and many have outdoor space.

 - Cake (order individual small cakes as favors)